Fiesta (1947 film)

-Fiesta is an American Technicolor musical-drama film released by Metro-Goldwyn-Mayer in 1947, starring Esther Williams, Ricardo Montalbán, Mary Astor and Cyd Charisse.
-The film was directed by Richard Thorpe and written by George Bruce and Lester Cole.
+Fiesta is a 1947 American Technicolor musical drama film directed by Richard Thorpe and starring Esther Williams, Ricardo Montalbán, Mary Astor and Cyd Charisse.
+It was released by Metro-Goldwyn-Mayer.
+The screenplay was written by George Bruce and Lester Cole.

 The story focuses on Mario Morales (Montalbán), a bullfighter who wants to be a composer, and his twin sister, Maria Morales (Williams), who wants to be a bullfighter even though she is a woman.

 The film was shot on location in Puebla, Mexico.
 This was Montalbán's first credited role in a Hollywood film, and resulted in him being offered a contract by the studio.
 It was also the first of three films pairing Williams and Montalbán, the other two being On an Island with You (1948) and Neptune's Daughter (1949).

-Fiesta was the first time Williams's name was billed above the title.
+Fiesta was the first time Williams's name was billed above the title in the marketing, though in the onscreen credits, all the actors are below the title.

 Plot summary

 Retired matador Antonio Morales is anxious when his wife gives birth, disappointed when the baby turns out to be a girl, then thrilled when a twin brother is born.
 He names them Mario and Maria.

 As the children grow up, Antonio's wife dreads the idea of her son facing the danger of becoming a bullfighter, particularly inasmuch as Mario has an artistic side to his nature, an affinity for music.
 Maria, meanwhile, becomes quite expert in the ring, taught by her father's right-hand man, Chato Vasquez.

 As a gift on their 21st birthday, Maria honors her brother by getting a copy of Mario's new music composition to Maximino Contreras, a famed orchestra conductor.
 Maximino, thoroughly impressed, pays a call on the Morales family just before Mario's first bullfight.
 Antonio prefers not to distract his son prior to entering the ring, so he promises to pass along Maximino's personal regards later.
 But he does not.

 Before a second bullfight, Mario is approached by Maximino, who wonders why he never responded to his previous invitation to meet.
 Realizing that his father ignored it, Mario angrily walks out of the ring, disappointing spectators and infuriating his father, who feels the family's honor has been disgraced.

 Mario subsequently disappears.
 Maximino has his composition played on the radio in hopes it will draw him out of hiding, while Maria, with the same goal and to save his reputation, disguises herself as Mario and continues on the bullfighting circuit in his place.
 He eventually returns, but when Maria sees him in the audience she is distracted and almost killed; Mario intervenes to save her life.
 The incident leads their father to support Mario's pursuit of a life in music instead of bullfighting.